dept/tamtam-frontend-shelf/components/modal/README.md

 {% from 'modal.html' import modal  %}

 You can add the following options:
+* `mobileOnly` must be a boolean.
+If true, the modal will not set initial tabindex properties on tablet and bigger.
+Default false.
 * `autoFocus` must be a boolean.
 If true, on activation the first focusable element will be auto focussed.
 Default true.
 * `noBodyClass` must be a boolean.
 If true, there will be no body class set on activation of the modal